TomasHubelbauer/html-responsive-table/readme.md

 - ? \* 600 = 150 = .25

 That totals one so scaled to 10 it gives 2.5, 1.6, 3.3 and 2.5.

+## Algorithm

+The algorithm is based on deriving the table size from the viewport size, finding points at which the table size reaches values which cause the columns that can be displayed for the value to change and generating CSS media queries which are based on the viewport size and hiding or showing columns in the table in order to make the disappearing and appearing of columns happen.

+The input is a set of columns which each define their minimum size, priority and flex among one another.

+## Problems

+There are a few problems with this algorithm as implemented.
+There are multiple versions, but no version solves them all.

+1. I have no figured out how to completely avoid iterating the viewport size down I have implemented versions, which figure out break-points of the table size by calculating the sizes at which columns no longer fit and thus that's where the next breakpoint must be, but this doesn't take into an account dynamic deadspaces, which might make new room which wasn't there before or remove room which was there in the middle of two points derived from just the column values.
+2. The columns do not get removed in the right order: sometimes a higher priority column will get removed before a lower priority one because the higher priority one reaches its limit faster than the lower priority one.
+3. I want to avoid the clunky table-from-viewport viewport-from-table deadspaces-as -object API we have currently, but I can't make it a function, because then I couldn't derive the optimal break points taking into an account the deadspaces (see #1) and even with it being an object I have not solved that.